joseflegal/dev-test.joseflegal.com/README.md

 # Josef coding challenge

 Hello 👋 & welcome to the Josef coding challenge.
-We appreciate you taking the time to complete the assignment and we're excited about the prospect of you joining the team!
+We appreciate you taking the time to complete the assignment, and we're excited about the prospect of you joining the team!

-The goal of this assignment is to get a sense for how you think and solve problems.
+The goal of this assignment is to get a sense of how you think and solve problems.
 If you're having build issues 🔧 with the project, please don't hesitate to contact us.

 The challenge is to build upon a simple Vue.js application.